rwydaegh/goliat/docs/developer_guide/technical_guide.md

 - **API Reference**: [goliat.setups](../reference/api_reference.md#goliat.setups)

 #### `SimulationRunner`
-- **Function**: Executes a single simulation, either locally using `iSolve.exe` or by submitting it to the oSPARC cloud platform.
-It also handles real-time logging of the solver output.
-A key feature is the `_run_isolve_manual` method, which runs the solver in a separate process and uses a non-blocking reader thread to capture and log its output in real-time.
+- **Function**: Executes a single simulation using the Strategy pattern to select the appropriate execution method.
+The runner delegates actual execution to specialized strategy classes, making it easy to add new execution methods without modifying the core runner logic.
+- **Execution Strategies**: The runner uses three main strategies:
+    - `ISolveManualStrategy`: Executes simulations locally using `iSolve.exe` subprocess.
+Handles real-time output logging, progress milestone tracking, and retry logic for failed runs.
+    - `Sim4LifeAPIStrategy`: Executes simulations via the Sim4Life Python API.
+Used when running simulations directly through the API.
+    - `OSPARCDirectStrategy`: Submits simulations to the oSPARC cloud platform for distributed execution.
 - **Some interesting methods**:

-    - `run()`: Executes a single simulation as defined by its configuration.
+    - `run()`: Writes the input file, then delegates to the appropriate execution strategy based on configuration.
+    - `_create_execution_strategy()`: Factory method that selects the correct strategy based on solver settings.

 - **API Reference**: [goliat.simulation_runner.SimulationRunner](../reference/api_reference.md#goliat.simulation_runner.SimulationRunner)